J.C. Penney quarterly same-store sales fall short of expectations

-(Reuters) - J.C.
-Penney Co Inc (JCP.N) reported a steeper-than-expected drop in quarterly comparable-store sales on Thursday, as the struggling department store operator stopped selling appliances and furniture in its stores.
+Aug 15 (Reuters) - J.C.
+Penney Co Inc reported a steeper-than-expected drop in quarterly comparable-store sales on Thursday, as the struggling department store operator stopped selling appliances and furniture in its stores.

 The Plano, Texas-based company said sales at stores open for at least 12 months fell 9% in the second quarter ended Aug 3.
 Excluding the impact of the businesses it exited, comparable sales decreased 6%.